bcgov/bcgov-Shiny-deployment-paths/docs/shinyapps_dot_io.md

 # shinyapps.io

-The shinyapps.io service offered by Posit (previously RStudio) is an option for deploying your BC Government shiny app, but only if you have an annual enterprise SaaS subscription for the [service shinyapps.io hosting service](https://www.shinyapps.io/) _and_ your app meets some important criteria:
+The shinyapps.io service offered by Posit (previously RStudio) is an option for deploying your BC Government shiny app, but only if you have an annual enterprise SaaS subscription for the [shinyapps.io hosting service](https://www.shinyapps.io/) _and_ so far only if your app meets some important criteria:

 * open-licensed data, listed in the B.C.
 Government's open data catalogue [catalogue.data.gov.bc.ca](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public)

-* open-lisenced code, posted to a repo within [github.com/bcgov](https://github.com/bcgov)
+* open-licensed code, posted to a repo within [github.com/bcgov](https://github.com/bcgov)

 Depending on your Ministry/organization policies and the app functionality, you will need a Privacy Impact Assessment (PIA) and sometimes a Strategic Threat Risk Assessment (STRA) and for the shinyapps.io servive and/your app.